 Knowing what to look for can help you take quick action and potentially save your little buddy’s life!

-Chameleons often mask their sicknesses until the condition is extremely serious, meaning by the time you detect symptoms of illness in your chameleon, it may be dying and in need of immediate medical help.
+Chameleons often mask their sicknesses until the condition is severe.
+This means that by the time you detect symptoms of illness, like sunken eyes, in your chameleon, it may be dying and need immediate medical help.

-Common signs that a chameleon is dying include sunken eyes, lethargy, sagging skin, weight loss, and unusual color, but what causes these symptoms and what can you do to prevent and treat them?
+Lets see what causes these symptoms, and what can you do to prevent and treat them?

-Dehydration is the #1 most common cause of death in pet chameleons.
+Dehydration is the leading cause of death in pet veiled chameleons!

 What to Do if Your Chameleon is Dehydrated

-Make an appointment with your certified reptile veterinarian immediately to determine if your misting, humidity levels and water availability are in line with your chameleon’s needs.
+Next, make an appointment with your certified reptile veterinarian immediately to determine if your misting, humidity levels and water availability align with your chameleon’s needs.

-If they are, there may be some other illness causing its dehydration.
+If they are, there may be some other illness causing dehydration.

-If your chameleon is 5 months or older, you can give it a 30-45 minute “shower” by placing a fake or live plant in the shower with your chameleon and adjusting the showerhead so the water hits the wall (not the plant or the pet!) and bounces off as mist.
+If your chameleon is five months or older, you can give it a 30-45 minute “shower” by placing a fake or live plant in the shower with your chameleon and adjusting the showerhead, so the water hits the wall (not the plant or the pet!) and bounces off as mist.